adyxax/www/content/docs/gentoo/installation.md

 mkfs.fat -F 32 -n efi-boot /dev/sda2
 mount /dev/sda3 /mnt/gentoo
 {{< /highlight >}}

+Make sure you do not repeat the mistake I too often make by mounting something to /mnt while using the liveusb/livecd.
+You will lose your shell if you do this and will need to reboot!

 ## Get the stage3 and chroot into it